GMA Pictures: 2004–2009: Comeback and Breakthrough

-In late 2004, GMA Films made its comeback, with Let the Love Begin as its first production.
-It became the highest-grossing Valentine film in the Philippines when it released in February 2005.
+GMA Films returned to feature-film production with Let the Love Begin, which was released in February 2005.

-It later released other films that also became hits in the Philippine Box-office.

 In 2007, the award-winning film Ouija co-produced with Viva Films was supposed to be its first film to be released internationally.
 However, the scheduled overseas premieres in four U.S. cities (Las Vegas, San Francisco, Los Angeles, and San Diego) were cancelled.
 Only the one in New Jersey pushed through.
 The movie is titled Seance internationally.

-In 2009, GMA Films produced the reboot of the classic komiks novel Ang Panday in partnership with Imus Productions.
+In 2009, GMA Films co-produced the reboot of the classic komiks novel Ang Panday with Imus Productions.
 Starring Ramon "Bong" Revilla Jr. in the title role, it became the official entry of GMA Films and Imus Productions for the 2009 Metro Manila Film Festival.
-It became the festival's top grosser and won 6 major awards, including Best Picture and Best Actor for Revilla.
+It became the festival's top grosser and won seven awards, including Best Picture and Best Actor for Revilla.

 2010–2012: Continued success

 From then on, all films were only released nationwide while selected films had selected screenings in key points worldwide such as When I Met U, starring Richard Gutierrez and KC Concepcion had various international screenings and You to Me Are Everything, starring Marian Rivera and Dingdong Dantes had a New Jersey showing in 2010 and its recent film to be released at least within US borders was In Your Eyes, starring Claudine Barretto, Richard Gutierrez and Anne Curtis, had an international screening in notable cities such as Los Angeles and San Diego.

 During the 2010 Metro Manila Film Festival, GMA Films' entry Si Agimat at si Enteng Kabisote became the top grosser.
 The film starred Vic Sotto and Ramon "Bong" Revilla Jr. and was a joint production with Imus Productions, M-Zet Production, Octo Arts Films and APT Entertainment.

 GMA Films logo used from September 2011 to May 2014.

 On May 11, 2012, The Road was released to theaters in the U.S. and Canada.

 2012 is the year that GMA Films has produced eight films in a year, the most it has ever done since its very start.
 This was part of GMA Films' resolution to produce one film per month.
 Even though that did not happen, they managed to produce eight films.
 On the same year, It made their own first venture for television was Cielo de Angelina on the morning slot.